Women in Kuwait: Demographics and statistics

 Kuwait's position in international rankings has varied over the years.
-In 2014, Kuwait was ranked 113 of 142 globally in the Global Gender Gap Report, the country improved its ranking due to significant increases in the overall income indicator.
+In 2014, Kuwait was ranked 113 of 142 globally in the Global Gender Gap Report; the country improved its ranking due to significant increases in the overall income indicator.
 In 2015, Kuwait was ranked 117 of 145 globally in the Global Gender Index.
 In 2020, Kuwait was ranked 122 of 153 globally in the Global Gender Gap Report.
 Regarding the GGGR subindex, Kuwait ranked 142 of 152 on political empowerment 143 of 153 on health and survival, 120 of 153 on economic opportunity, and 57 of 153 on educational attainment.
 In 2021, Kuwait was ranked 143 of 156 globally in the Global Gender Gap Report.
 Regarding the GGGR subindex, Kuwait ranked 153 of 156 on political empowerment, 94 of 156 on health and survival, 137 of 156 on economic opportunity, and 59 of 156 on educational attainment.

 Legal statutes

 Citizenship

-The Nationality Act (1959) grants Kuwaiti men and women equal right to retain their citizenship, however citizenship is only automatically inherited by children if the father is a Kuwaiti citizen.
+The Nationality Act (1959) grants Kuwaiti men and women equal right to retain their citizenship; however, citizenship is only automatically inherited by children if the father is a Kuwaiti citizen.
 Women's citizenship is not automatically inherited by children and only becomes so under exceptional circumstances, such as unknown father, divorce, or widowing.
 Kuwaiti women's citizenship does not transfer to non-Kuwaiti husbands, who must apply for residency, unlike non-Kuwaiti wives of Kuwaiti men who are granted automatic residency and a pathway to citizenship after 15–18 years.
 As a result, both a non-Kuwaiti husband and any children a Kuwaiti wife has with him experience significant disadvantage— a lack of occupational, familial, and other rights.

+In 2024, Kuwait's nationality law was amended, outlawing citizenship by marriage.
+Previously, under Article 7, women could attain citizenship through marriage to Kuwaiti men after five years.